 What you can expect to experience while on the job

-Overall employment of dentists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of dentists is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.
 Demand for dental services will increase as the population ages.
 Many members of the aging baby-boom generation will need dental work.
 Because those in each generation are more likely to keep their teeth than those in past generations, more dental care will be needed in the years to come.
 In addition, there will be increased demand for complicated dental work, including dental implants and bridges.
 The risk of oral cancer increases significantly with age, and complications can require both cosmetic and functional dental reconstruction.
 Demand for dentists’ services will increase as studies continue to link oral health to overall health.
 They will need to provide care and instruction aimed at promoting good oral hygiene, rather than just providing treatments such as fillings.Read More

 $103,414Explore this career in the Military